urbanopt/urbanopt.github.io/overview/structure.md

 The **Scenario** gem does the heavy lifting in URBANopt.
 It takes the `Scenario` you want to examine (such as [this example Scenario](https://github.com/urbanopt/urbanopt-example-geojson-project/blob/master/baseline_scenario.csv), [runs](../usage/rake_tasks.md) the FeatureFile (translated by the GeoJSON gem) through OpenStudio building energy simulation, and reports results for each feature.
 These reported results are defined by the [default_feature_report](../customization/feature_reports.md) Measure.
 A `run` directory is created in your example project directory with folders for each Scenario and each `feature_id` within each Scenario.
 Feature level results are stored in a `default_feature_report` folder within the run directory for each Feature.
 [Post-Processing](../usage/rake_tasks.md) may then be executed to aggregate all Feature reports of a Scenario into a Scenario level report (e.g. aggregated energy use, aggregated building program information) that is written at the top level of each Scenario folder, inside the `run` folder.

-The **Command Line Interface** is used to run a project with the URBANopt SDK.
+New developed modules can use the FeatureFile in the Core Gem to test their functionality.
+All developed modules are accessed via the Command Line Interface (`urbanopt-cli`).
+The **Command Line Interface** can then be used to connect the gems together and run/test projects.